goldfix/Redis.Cache/README.md

 Redis.Cache
 ===========

-Small library for manage cache with Redis.
+Small library (C#) to manage the cache with Redis.

 Feature
 -------